 At openfunds we consider two general updates in a year as a good compromise between the size of the updates and the flexibility needed to cope with new regulatory requirements.
 As we have seen an increasing tendency for new fund regulations, not only in Europe but also in many individual countries in and outside Europe, this puts some pressure on openfunds for more releases, so we have recently had the need to provide extra interim releases to cope specifically with regulatory updates (such as v1.29.1 for EPT v2.1).
-The above chart with its 6 updates shows what we think should be the minimum of planned releases for 2023 to 2025, but more interim releases may be required in this period.
+The above chart with its 6 updates shows what we think should be the minimum of planned releases from the latest release (v1.31) in 2023 to the end of 2025, but more interim releases may be required in this period.

 Major Release 2.0